-Sometime between 11am and 11:30am, after a phone call from your chauffeur, you will be picked up from your hotel/accommodation by an exceptional 1955 white Citroën Traction.
+Between 11 am and 11:30 am, your chauffeur will call you, and you will be picked up from your hotel by an exquisite white 1955 Citroën Traction.

-Screaming for help, the farmer will draw the attention of a knight, the famous messenger who, arriving at full gallop, was precisely going to the Graville castle to meet you there.
-Rapier and leather sheath around the waist, the gentleman will rescue the farmer and, from his horse, will bring his sword to challenge the bandit.
-Dodges and knocks will enchain in a wild rhythm!
-The virulence of the duel will finally make the two men fall on the ground.
-The messenger, on the ground, will nevertheless try to continue the fight, but the bandit will get the upper hand and will beat his kind opponent...
+The farmer cry out for assistance, drawing the attention of a knight, the famous messenger who was on his way to the Graville castle precisely to meet you.
+The gentleman, with a rapier and leather sheath around his waist, will rescue the farmer and draw his sword to challenge the bandit.
+The two men will engage in a wild duel of dodges and blows until they both fall to the ground.
+Although the messenger is down, he will try to continue the fight, but the bandit will get the upper hand and beat him...

-It is at that moment that the farmer will be back, a wooden stick in the hand.
-With boldness and courage, the farmer will take part in the fight and, in a totally unexpected way, will succeed in beating the bandit.
-Beaten and made a fool, the bandit will run away, stumbling and cursing while hearing the laughed of the providential rescuer.
-Helped by the farmer, the gentleman will get up and, as a real and noble messenger, will offer your beloved the mysterious object of his mission: a parchment revealing your marriage proposal message!
-Your partner will be left speechless!
-Then, the horse will rear up and the knight will run away at full gallop, while the farmer will disappear in the foliage...
+At that moment, the farmer will return with a wooden stick in hand, and with boldness and courage, he will take part in the fight and succeed in beating the bandit in a totally unexpected way.
+Beaten and humiliated, the bandit will run away, stumbling and cursing while hearing the laughter of the providential rescuer.
+The gentleman, helped by the farmer, will get up and, as a true and noble messenger, will offer your beloved the mysterious object of his mission: a parchment revealing your marriage proposal message!
+Your partner will be left speechless as the horse rears up, and the knight rides away at full gallop, while the farmer disappears into the foliage...

-You will end up your epic adventure when the carriage will stop in the gardens of the Graville castle, where an elegant table will be set for an elegant and bucolic picnic.
-In a wicker basket, you will find a "pâté maison", local saucisson, Poilâne bread, butter, pickles, refined cheeses, fruits, macaroons and... champagne, of course!
+Your epic adventure ends as the carriage stops in the gardens of the Graville castle, where an elegant table is set for an elegant and bucolic picnic.
+In a wicker basket, you will find a "pâté maison," local saucisson, Poilâne bread, butter, pickles, refined cheeses, fruits, macaroons, and of course, champagne!

 Price of the package: 9900 euros